The-Bunce/HomeLab-Journey/Readme.md

-#  Welcome to THEBUNCE Network
+#  Welcome to the Homelab Journey
  # <img src="Images/Readme-images/Homelab.drawio.png" width="800" height="500" />
 The purpose of this repo is to document my journey and the processes I use throughout building my homelab, the homelab will be used for hosting critical services that i used on a daily basis and to hone my skills in deploying secure systems